-The Partnership is the registered provider for the practice.
-Registered providers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.
+Mr Shiv Pabary is the registered provider for the practice.
+The practice also has a registered manager.
+Registered provider and manager have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.